michaelkhany/Lightworks/Lightworks_IO/ReadMe.md

   Support of C#, C++(Objective) and Objective pascal

 ## Code sample
+Please load the dll file to make sure you can access the code library in your project.
 ### Making a TFile
 ```
   private void button_saveAs_Click(object sender, EventArgs e)